junxit/us-congress-bills-114/bill.md

   - **(1)** *Preparation* Federal agencies shall—
     - **(A)** not later than 60 days after the Director of OMB transmits the Board’s recommendations to Congress pursuant to paragraph (1) or (4) of section 13(c), immediately begin preparations to carry out the Board’s recommendations; and
     - **(B)** not later than 2 years after such transmittal, initiate all activities necessary to carry out the Board’s recommendations.
   - **(2)** *Completion* Not later than 6 years after the Director of OMB transmits the Board’s recommendations to Congress pursuant to paragraph (1) or (4) of section 13(c), Federal agencies shall complete all recommended actions.
-All actions shall be economically beneficial and be cost neutral or otherwise favorable to the Government.
+All actions shall be economically beneficial, cost neutral, or otherwise favorable to the Government.
   - **(3)** *Extenuating circumstances* For actions that will take longer than the 6-year period described in paragraph (2) due to extenuating circumstances, Federal agencies shall notify the Director of OMB and Congress, as soon as the extenuating circumstance presents itself, with an estimated time to complete the relevant action.
 - **(b)** *Actions of Federal agencies related to civilian real properties* In taking actions related to any civilian real property under this Act, Federal agencies may take, pursuant to subsection (c), all such necessary and proper actions, including—
   - **(1)** acquiring land, constructing replacement facilities, performing such other activities, and conducting advance planning and design as may be required to transfer functions from a Federal asset or property to another Federal civilian property;